ramenhut/simple-rdf/README.md

 ```
 Usage: simple-rdf-x64.exe [options]
   --train  [output forest filename]                     Generates a forest based on the MNIST dataset.
-  --classify [forest filename] [image filename]		Classifies a bitmap (.bmp) image.
+  --classify [forest filename] [image filename]         Classifies a bitmap image and reports the type.
   --verify [input forest filename]                      Tests the accuracy of a forest against the MNIST test set.
 ```
 *Training mode* will load the complete MNIST training set and rely on pre-defined parameters specified in the source code to train a forest.
 Once complete, the forest will be saved to **the filename that you specify** for future use.